Loser (2000 film): Track listing

+Release

+Theatrical

+Loser was theatrically released in North America alongside What Lies Beneath and Pokémon the Movie 2000 on July 21, 2000.

 Reception

 Box office

 The film opened in 8th place on the North American box office, earning $6.0 million in its opening weekend and generating a total of $15.6 million in the US.
 It fared no better when released worldwide, grossing a total of $2.7 million.
 The film did not break even on its production costs.

-In a 2017 interview with The Ringer, director Amy Heckerling said the reason for the film's failure was the studio's insistence on a “watered down” PG-13 rating, even though Heckerling and the studio executives who greenlit the film intended for the movie to be an R-rated comedy.
+In a 2017 interview with The Ringer, director Amy Heckerling said the reason for the film's failure was the studio's insistence on a "watered down" PG-13 rating, even though Heckerling and the studio executives who greenlit the film intended for the movie to be an R-rated comedy.

 Critical response

 On Rotten Tomatoes, the film has a score of 24% based on reviews from 96 critics, with an average rating of 4.2/10.
 The site's consensus states: "In the grand tradition of teen flicks, Loser comes across as another predictable and underwritten movie with nothing new to offer."
 On Metacritic, it has a 35% score based on reviews from 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert gives the film two stars out of four.
 He enjoyed the performance of Kinnear as well as the chemistry between the two leads, but found the film otherwise unremarkable.

 Film critic James Berardinelli gave the film 3 out 4 stars, stating that the film was one of the "pleasant surprises" of the 2000 film season.